hullw-lab/MIND_news/README.md

 *Figure 6: Impressions per day (left) and per hour of day in UTC (right)*

 The daily plot shows the six-day window of the train file (Nov 9–14, 2019).
 The ramp from Nov 9 to Nov 11 reflects incomplete data at the start of the window.
-The hourly plot shows a clear diurnal rhythm: impressions peak at 7–11 AM UTC (the US morning commute) and drop off overnight.
-This diurnal pattern suggests that user interests shift throughout the day — something a pure content-based model ignores.
+Impressions peak at 7–11 AM UTC (the US morning commute) and drop off overnight.
+This diurnal pattern suggests that user interests shift throughout the day.

 ### 4.7 Title length distribution